ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 This is as simple as it gets: just press the **Start** button to download your customized package.

-Refer to the [Installation page](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/installation.html#zip-download) for further instructions on installing the custom build.
+Refer to the [What's next?](#whats-next) section for further steps in your CKEditor 5 journey!

 ## Building the editor from the source

+This scenario allows you to fully control the building process of CKEditor.
+This means that you will not actually use the builds introduced in the previous path, but instead build CKEditor from source directly into your project.
+This integration method gives you full control over which features will be included and how webpack will be configured.

-This guide assumes that you are familiar with npm and your project uses npm already.
+This path assumes that you are familiar with npm and your project uses npm already.
 If not, see the [npm documentation](https://docs.npmjs.com/getting-started/what-is-npm) or call `npm init` in an empty directory and keep your fingers crossed.

 ### Setting up the environment